Prospa is proud to support Kiva

 According to CGAP, a global partnership of 34 leading organizations that seek to advance financial inclusion run under the auspices of the World Bank, comprehensive studies have demonstrated:

-- Micro-loans helps very poor households meet basic needs and protect against risks
+- Micro-loans help low-income households meet basic needs and protect against risks

 - The use of financial services by low-income households is associated with improvements in household economic welfare and enterprise stability or growth